Canop/broot/website/docs/tricks.md

 ## Change standard file opening

 When you hit enter on a file, broot asks the system to open the file.
+It's usually the best solution as it selects the program according to the file's type following settings you set system wide.

-It's usually OK but you might wish to change that, for example when you're on a server without xdg-open or equivalent.
+You might still wish to change that, for example when you're on a server without xdg-open or equivalent.

 Here's an example of configuration changing the behaviour on open: